darksidelemm/cusf_predictor_wrapper/README.md

 New wind models become available approximately every 6 hours, approximately 4 hours after the model's nominal time (i.e. the 00Z model becomes available around 04Z).
 Information on the status of the GFS model generation is available here: http://www.nco.ncep.noaa.gov/pmb/nwprod/prodstat_new/

 ## 5. Using the Predictor

-The basic usage of the predictor is as follows:
+The basic usage of the predictor from within Python is as follows:
 ```
 import datetime
 from cusfpredict.predict import Predictor